-Hawaiian language teacher candidates design lesson plans that provide an opportunity for secondary students to learn about a specific topic or concept.
+Hawaiian Immersion teacher candidates design lesson plans that provide an opportunity for K-12 students to learn about a specific topic or concept through the medium of Hawaiian language.
 Candidates align their lesson with appropriate content standards and benchmarks, selecting content that aligns with the curriculum in their host classrooms.